cecat/yamcam/README.md

 This add-on has only been tested on Amcrest cameras and moreover on an Intel Celeron (that does not support Advanced Vector Extensions (AVX) instructions), so it's far from proven.
+It's not yet clear to me that this will be useful in the end but it is worth a try.

-I'm not yet reporting to HA, just logging and experimenting with things like sample frequency and thresholds.
-But it's a start.
-Right now it just sends a MQTT  message to HA via HA of the form "Class (score), Class (score)..."
+The code right now has very extensive logging as I am experimenting with things like sample frequency and thresholds.
+For each sound source, at each reporting interval, we send a MQTT  message to HA of the form "Class (score), Class (score)..."

 0. This addon assumes you are running a MQTT broker already.
 This code has (only) been tested with the open source